Steven Beattie: Initial successes in Ireland

 After his second season with the club he moved to the League of Ireland, playing with three clubs between 2014 and 2019, most prominently with Cork City.
-After impressing in Iceland, Beattie moved to Dublin side Bohemian F.C. where he made 29 appearances and scored 4 goals, with 5 Cup appearances, in his only season with the club.
+After impressing in Iceland, Beattie moved to Dublin side Bohemians where he made 29 appearances and scored 4 goals, with 5 Cup appearances, in his only season with the club.
 After a season in Dublin Beattie moved to Sligo Rovers F.C.
 Beattie only spent half of a season in Sligo however, scoring 2 goals, before moving to Cork City.
 During his time in Cork, Beattie played in over 100 games and scored over 10 goals.
 While in Cork, Beattie's trophy cabinet grew, with the club winning one League of Ireland title, two FAI Cup titles, three President's Cup titles, and two Munster Senior League titles.

 USL League One and Chattanooga

 Most recently he moved to U.S. based club Chattanooga Red Wolves to play in the newly created USL League One, the third-division of American Soccer.
 Before the season began, Beattie was named the team's captain.
 On 30 March 2019 Beattie scored the first goal in Red Wolves history from nearly 30 yards out in the 83rd minute of a 3–2 loss to North Texas SC.
 In addition to the first goal in Red Wolves' history, Beattie was also named to the first ever USL League One team of the week on 2 April 2019.
 On April 23, 2019, Beattie was named the Player of the Week for Week 4 of the 2019 campaign.
 Throughout the Red Wolves' campaign, Beattie was considered one of the bright spots of both the team and the league, however, despite this, it was not enough for the Red Wolves to make the league playoffs with the team finishing in 5th place, one spot out.
-On October 16, 2019 Beattie was named to the USL League One All League First Team as one of the best players of the season.
+On October 16, 2019, Beattie was named to the USL League One All League First Team as one of the best players of the season.